jasonpincin/emit-error/README.md

 ### var wrappedCb = emitError(emitter [, options, cb])

-Returns a function that when called with a non-falsey first argument, will emit that value as an `error` event on the given event `emitter`.
-If a falsey first argument is passed to the generated function, or if an `options` object is provided with a property of `alwaysCall` set to `true`, then the provided callback `cb` will be executed with all arguments passed to the generated function.
+Returns a function that when called with a truthy first argument, will emit that value as an `error` event on the supplied event `emitter`.
+If the option `alwaysCall` is defined, the provided `cb` will be executed in all cases with all arguments supplied to `wrappedCb`, otherwise if the 1st argument to `wrappedCb` is falsey, the supplied `cb` will be executed with all but the 1st argument supplied to `wrappedCb`.

 If no callback `cb` is provided, then the generated callback will simply emit error events when called with a non-falsey 1st argument.

 *options:*
-- alwaysCall: `true` or `false` - if true, the provided callback `cb` will always be called, otherwise it will only be called when a the first argument is falsey
+- alwaysCall: `true` or `false` - if true, the provided callback `cb` will always be called (and include the 1st argument), otherwise it will only be called when a the first argument is falsey (and without the 1st argument)

 ## testing